-The Clinical Decision Making Group (MEDG) at the MIT CSAIL is a research group headed by Professor Peter Szolovits.
-We are dedicated to exploring and furthering the application of technology and artificial intelligence to clinical situations.
+The Clinical Decision Making Group (MEDG) at MIT CSAIL is a research group headed by Professor Peter Szolovits.
+We improve the gathering, availability, security, and use of information throughout organizations and beyond, applying advanced computing and artificial intelligence to clinical and other high-stakes settings.

 Peter Szolovits, psz@mit.edu, (617) 253-3476